• Skip to content

 Reward yourself with non-food treats

-Pregnancy isn’t always easy, so it’s natural to want a few rewards.
+Pregnancy can be challenging, so it’s natural to want a few treats.
 The trick is looking for treats that don’t involve food!

 Instead, you could treat yourself to a movie, a phone call or catch-up with a friend, or a massage from your partner or another support person.